wzhudev/dotfiles/README.md

 ### Devtools

-[Warp](https://warp.dev) on Windows and macOS.

-Some of my tools include:

 - [**Homebrew**](https://brew.sh/): To manage packages on both WSL and macOS.
 - [**stow**](https://www.gnu.org/software/stow/): For managing dotfiles.
 - [**mise**](https://github.com/jdx/mise): For managing programming languages such as JavaScript, Rust, and Golang.
 And [**miniconda**](https://docs.conda.io/en/latest/miniconda.html) for Python.